The Aviation Law Review: Egypt

 Compliance with the mandatory insurance rules is evidenced by placing the insurance certificate aboard the aircraft or depositing a certified copy of the certificate with the ECAA.50

 The Egyptian Competition Act51 was promulgated in 2005 to fight anticompetitive behaviour.
-The Competition Act contains provisions against abuse of dominance, bid rigging, vertical and horizontal restraints, price fixing, market allocation, and anticompetitive agreements in general,52 and provides for civil and criminal penalties for breaches, although the default penalties are of a civil nature unless the head of the Competition Authority requests that criminal prosecution take place, in which case the case file will be transferred to the Office of the Attorney General for processing.53
+The Competition Act contains provisions against abuse of dominance, bid rigging, vertical and horizontal restraints, price fixing, market allocation and anticompetitive agreements in general,52 and provides for civil and criminal penalties for breaches, although the default penalties are of a civil nature unless the head of the Competition Authority requests that criminal prosecution take place, in which event the case file will be transferred to the Office of the Attorney General for processing.53

 A company will be deemed dominant in a market if it holds a market share that exceeds 25 per cent and has an effective impact on prices or volume of supply in the market notwithstanding competitors' attempts to limit this impact.54 While this provision can arguably apply to certain airlines operating flights on certain routes, the Competition Authority does not appear to have investigated airlines.
 National carriers do not benefit from an exemption from competition legislation, although the Competition Act explicitly exempts public utilities directly managed by the state from liability.55

-The penalty for cartels is a fine of between 2 per cent and 12 per cent of the total revenue of the product subject to the offence during the period the offence was committed.
+The penalty for cartels is a fine of between 2 and 12 per cent of the total revenue of the product subject to the offence during the period the offence was committed.
 If it is impossible to calculate the total revenue, the penalty shall be a fine of between 500,000 Egyptian pounds and 5 million Egyptian pounds.56

 Cooperation agreements between operators will be scrutinised by the Competition Authority if they have negative effects on competition in Egypt.57 Egyptian competition legislation58 deems agreements between competitors to be anticompetitive if they tend to cause any of the following: